Farrabi/Binance_takehome_test/README.md

 5. Every 10 seconds print the result of Q4 and the absolute delta from the previous value for each symbol.
 6. Make the output of Q5 accessible by querying http://localhost:8080/metrics using the Prometheus Metrics format.

-## Pre-requisite
+## Requirements
+Install python3.x. (preferably between 3.5 and 3.8)
-Install requirements.txt
+Install requirements.txt using the below command line.

 ```
 pip3 install -r requirements.txt on Linux/MacOs.
 or
 pip install -r requirements.txt on Windows
 ```

-## Usage
+## How to use
 Instruction on how to run the script.
+Open your terminal and run the below command line.
 ```
 python3 binance_client.py
 or
 python binance_client.py
 ```

-Answer of Q1, Q2, Q3, Q4 will appear on the terminal right away.
+Answers of Q1, Q2, Q3, Q4 will appear on the terminal right away.
-Answer of Q5 will be printed every 10 seconds.
+Answers of Q5 will be printed every 10 seconds on the terminal as well.
 Visit http://localhost:8080/metrics to see the answer of Q6.

 ## To Do / Next Steps